uJarOrg/quickstart-jpa-jwt-secured/README.md

 Application uses a MySQL as a persistent storage.
 Options to get it up:

-1. Use remote existing postgres.
+1. Use remote existing mysql.
 It is needed to specify the path in configs.
-1. Start local postgres in docker `docker-compose -f docker-compose.dev.yml up -d`
+1. Start local mysql in docker `docker-compose -f docker-compose.dev.yml up -d`

 ### Running locally